 TECO affirms that it typically renegotiates its No. 2 and No. 6 fuel oil contracts and fuel related services contracts prior to the end of such contracts.
-On occasion, according to TECO, some contracts are renegotiated after the end of the current contract In this situation, renegotiations are normally completed Therefore, according to TECO, it is necessary within six months. to maintain the confidentiality of the information identified as confidential on Form 423-1(a) for six months after the end of the individual contract period to which the information relates. affirms that in many instances, the declassification date proposed above would be beyond two years from the date that the information Therefore, and in order to simplify the classified. determination of a date of declassification, TECO is willing to settle for a declassification date which is two years from the date that the material in question is initially classified.
+On occasion, according to TECO, some contracts are renegotiated after the end of the current contract period.
+In this situation, renegotiations are normally completed within six months.
+Therefore, according to TECO, it is necessary to maintain the confidentiality of the information identified as confidential on Form 423-1(a) for six months after the end of the individual contract period to which the information relates.
+TECO requests a declassification date which is two years from the date of the issuance of this Order.
 This will avoid having to refer to contract expiration dates which vary from contract to contract.
-At the same time, it will afford TECO some minimum period of protection from having this sensitive information disclosed publicly.
+At the same time, it will afford TECO some minimum period of disclosed protection from having this sensitive information publicly.